Qatar's top envoy visits Iran as Tehran and Washington consider direct nuclear talks

 By Parisa Hafezi and Andrew Mills

-DUBAI, Jan 27 (Reuters) - Qatar's top diplomat visited Iran on Thursday, state media in the two countries reported, days before Qatar's ruling emir holds talks in Washington at a crucial time for efforts by Tehran and major powers to revive a 2015 nuclear pact.
+DUBAI, Jan 27 (Reuters) - Qatar's top diplomat visited Iran on Thursday, Iranian state media reported, days before Qatar's ruling emir holds talks in Washington at a crucial time for efforts by Tehran and major powers to revive a 2015 nuclear pact.

-Iran's state news agency IRNA showed footage of the two men as they met in Tehran.
-However, IRNA said the visit was not intended to facilitate direct talks with Washington.
+However, Iran's state news agency IRNA said the visit was not intended to help set up direct talks with Washington.

 "Although Doha and Tehran are experiencing good and close relations, this visit ... has fuelled some misconceptions.
 Some are fabricating it to facilitate direct talks with the United States," IRNA said.